Geography: Quantitative methods

-Quantitative methods in geography became particularly influential in the discipline during the 1950s and 60s.
+Quantitative methods in geography became particularly influential in the discipline during the quantitative revolution of the 1950s and 60s.
 These methods revitalized the discipline in many ways, allowing scientific testing of hypotheses and proposing scientific geographic theories and laws.

-Geomatics

-Geomatics is concerned with the application of computers to the traditional spatial techniques used in cartography and topography.
-Similar to the terms geographic information science and technical geography, geomatics emerged from the quantitative revolution in geography in the mid-1950s.
-Today, geomatics methods include spatial analysis, geographic information systems (GIS), remote sensing, and global positioning systems (GPS).
-Geomatics has revitalized some geography departments, especially in Northern America, where the subject had a declining status during the 1950s.
-Because of this, many have proposed it may be a third branch in geography, in addition to physical and human.
+The quantitative revolution heavily influenced and revitalized technical geography, and lead to the development of the subfield of quantitative geography.

 Quantitative cartography

 Cartography is the art, science, and technology of making maps.
 Cartographers study the Earth's surface representation with abstract symbols (map making).
 Although other subdisciplines of geography rely on maps for presenting their analyses, the actual making of maps is abstract enough to be regarded separately.
 Cartography has grown from a collection of drafting techniques into an actual science.

 Cartographers must learn cognitive psychology and ergonomics to understand which symbols convey information about the Earth most effectively and behavioural psychology to induce the readers of their maps to act on the information.
 They must learn geodesy and fairly advanced mathematics to understand how the shape of the Earth affects the distortion of map symbols projected onto a flat surface for viewing.
 It can be said, without much controversy, that cartography is the seed from which the larger field of geography grew.
-Most geographers will cite a childhood fascination with maps as an early sign they would end up in the field.